ADN-DevTech/3dsMax-Python-HowTos/README.md

 - Create a single instance modal dialog [singleinstancedlg](/src/packages/singleinstancedlg/README.md)
 - Add menu items to open documentation pages in the web browser [inbrowserhelp](/src/packages/inbrowserhelp/README.md)

+## Python Samples

+Python samples can be found in [src/samples](/src/samples).
+These samples may already be in your 3ds Max installation directories.

 ## 3dsMax startup entry point

 [pystartup](/src/pystartup/README.md) provides the maxscript code that, when copied to 3ds Max's startup directory, will automatically launch pip packages with the 3dsMax startup entry point.

+## Tools

+The following packages are not really examples but python tools.

+- [menuhook](/src/packages/menuhook/README.md) is not meant to be an example (but is still interesting as such!) but as a way of attaching Python functions to 3ds Max menu items.
+The menuhook package is used by most of the other samples.

+- [realoadmod](/src/packages/reloadmod/README.md) is small tool that will reload all development modules in one operation

+- [mxvscode](/src/packages/mxvscode/README.md) is a small tool that will automatically import ptvsd (the VSCode debugging interface) during the startup of 3ds Max and make it accept remote connections.
+This may slow down the startup of 3ds Max quite a bit and is meant as a developer-only tool.

 ## Extra Goodies